 Abagrotis mirabilis (Grote, 1879)

-Abagrotis mirabilis is an attractive medium-sized species (FW length 16 - 18 mm) with dark blackish gray forewings with cream-colored spots and an orange central thorax that occurs in the forest-steppe ecotone during the late summer.
-The forewing is nearly uniform blackish gray with scattered gray scales, most densely in the terminal area which is slightly lighter than the rest of the wing.
+Abagrotis mirabilis is an attractive, medium-sized species (FW length 16 - 18 mm) that occurs in the forest-steppe ecotone during the late summer.
+It has dark, blackish-gray forewings with cream-colored spots and an orange central thorax.
+The forewing is nearly uniform blackish gray with scattered gray scales, most densely in the terminal area which is slightly lighter than the rest of the forewing.
 The basal, antemedial, and postmedial lines are barely evident as the gray filling, and the subterminal line is a series of gray to light yellow spots.
 The small orbicular spot and the ovoid reniform spot are filled with light yellow.
 The cell is filled with black, barely evident against the dark ground.
 The hindwing is dark gray with slightly darker veins and a two-toned gray fringe.
 The head, collar, and petagiae are dark gray like the forewing while the central thorax is brick red.

 This species is widely distributed in dry forests and woodlands.
 In the Pacific Northwest, it is usually uncommon to rare in mixed hardwood-conifer forests, spruce-fir forests, ponderosa pine forests, and juniper woodlands at middle to high elevations in the Cascades, Rocky Mountain region, and Great Basin region.
 It is most common in oak woodlands and mixed hardwood-conifer forests at low to middle elevations in the Siskiyou region of southwestern Oregon.
 This species is considered to be sensitive to forest management due to its dependence on cedars as a larval foodplant.